tmtsoftware/csw-python/tests/README.md

 # Running the Tests

+A script is provided to run the tests:

+    runTest.sh

+This assumes that csw-services.sh, sbt and pytest are in your shell path and that all the required python packages are installed.

-Before running the tests, start the CSW services:
+Alternatively, to manually run the tests: start the CSW services:

     csw-services.sh start